-A controversial law passed in Michigan last year gave the state expanded powers over foundering cities and schools and created this drastic possibility.
+A controversial law passed last year that gave the state expanded powers to take control of foundering cities and schools has forced communities to face this drastic new possibility.
 Some local governments have responded by fighting desperately to keep their independence.
-Others have agreed to make painful sacrifices they long resisted.
+Others have agreed to make painful sacrifices they long avoided.
 And at least one school district, Muskegon Heights, has asked to surrender local control as its best chance to avoid insolvency.

 In Muskegon Heights, where the district is sagging under a $9.4 million deficit, the debate is largely over.
-The governor is expected to decide within 10 days whether to order a takeover after a state review team Monday recommended the appointment of an emergency manager.
+The governor is expected to decide within weeks whether to order a takeover.

 "We need these schools.
 We need this district," said Avery Burrel, a pastor and the Muskegon Heights school board president who says an emergency manager is probably the best option.
 "I want to make sure this district remains solvent and that we do whatever it takes to make sure this district survives."